wtask-go/auracounter/README.md

 # auracounter
-Application set to maintain for distributed cyclic counter:
+The set of applications to maintain of distributed cyclic counter:

 * REST-like RPC server to manage and deal with distributed counter.
 Server binds counter ID (cid), so you can run multiple instances to support single counter.
 * CLI support may appear